In this context, confidentiality is a set of rules that

 A good example of methods used to ensure confidentiality is an account number or routing number when banking online.
 Data encryption is a common method of ensuring confidentiality.
 User IDs and passwords constitute a standard procedure; two-factor authentication is becoming the norm.
 Other options include biometric verification and security tokens, key fobs or soft tokens.
 In addition, users can take precautions to minimize the number of places where the information appears and the number of times it is actually transmitted to complete a required transaction.
-Extra measures might be taken in the case of extremely sensitive documents, precautions such as storing only on air gapped computers, disconnected storage devices or, for highly sensitive information, in hard copy form only.
+Extra measures might be taken in the case of extremely sensitive documents, precautions such as storing only on

 Availability is best ensured by rigorously maintaining all hardware, performing hardware repairs immediately when needed and maintaining a correctly functioning operating system environment that is free of software conflicts.
 It’s also important to keep current with all necessary system upgrades.
 Providing adequate communication bandwidth and preventing the occurrence of bottlenecks are equally important.
 Redundancy, failover, RAID even high-availability clusters can mitigate serious consequences when hardware issues do occur.
 Fast and adaptive disaster recovery is essential for the worst case scenarios; that capacity is reliant on the existence of a comprehensive disaster recovery plan (DRP).
 Safeguards against data loss or interruptions in connections must include unpredictable events such as natural disasters and fire.
 To prevent data loss from such occurrences, a backup copy may be stored in a geographically-isolated location, perhaps even in a fireproof, waterproof safe.
 Extra security equipment or software such as firewalls and proxy servers can guard against downtime and unreachable data due to malicious actions such as denial-of-service (DoS) attacks and network intrusions.